Commuting elements, simplicial spaces, and filtrations of classifying spaces: Simplicial Spaces of Homomorphisms

-and this action makes $E_*(q,G)$ into a $G$-simplicial space; that is, the action of $G$ commutes with the face and degeneracy maps.
-This action is free and its degree--wise orbit space is homeomorphic to $B_*(q,G)$.
+Note that the map $G^{n+1}\to G^n$ that projects the last $n$ coordinates onto $G^n$ defines a simplicial map $p_*:E_*(q,G)\to B_*(q,G)$.
+Moreover, $G$ acts from the left on $E_n(q,G)$ by multiplication on the first coordinate $g(g_0,g_1\ldots,g_n)=(gg_0,g_1,\ldots,g_n)$ and this action makes $E_*(q,G)$ into a $G$-simplicial space; that is, the action of $G$ commutes with the face and degeneracy maps.
+This action is free and its degree--wise orbit space is homeomorphic to $B_*(q,G)$ \cite{milgram}.
+Next recall the notion of geometric realization for a simplicial space \cite{milnor}.